 Moreover, Coinbase Wallet offers the purchase and sale of these NFTs over the internet.

 Besides holding your crypto and NFTs, the Coinbase Wallet offers wide access to decentralized innovations.
 You can participate in airdrops and ICOs, search and collect rare digital art and other collectibles, search decentralized apps (DApps), shop at stores that accept cryptocurrency, and send crypto to anyone around the world.
 All in all, Coinbase Wallet offers you complete DeFi access.

 The first thing you will ask yourself when you decide which crypto wallet to use is “Is it safe?”.
 Coinbase Wallet is widely considered one of the safest and most secure wallets in the crypto world.

-However, I did search for some negative experiences and users’ reviews when it comes to Coinbase Wallet and found out that earlier this year (2021), over 6000 wallets were hacked and completely wiped out from the platform.
+However, I did search for some negative experiences and users’ reviews when it comes to Coinbase Wallet and found out that earlier, over 6000 wallets were hacked and completely wiped out from the platform.

 Coinbase confirmed that the main problem was with their SMS verification system so they updated it once the issue was noticed to prevent this from happening again.
 Furthermore, Coinbase refunded all crypto to users whose accounts were hacked.